MauriceOkumu/webResume/_CONTRIBUTING.md

 git hist
 ```

-Note: If you don't have the `git hist` alias, open your .gitconfig file and
+ If you don't have the `git hist` alias, open your .gitconfig file and
 add the following alias:
 ```bash
 [alias]